primus/primus/README.md

   <dt>minor</dt>
   <dd>
     <p>
-      New features are added or a big change has happend with one of the real-time libraries that we've supporting.
+      New features are added or a big change has happened with one of the real-time libraries that we've supporting.
     </p>
   </dd>